A selection of residency and citizenship programmes.

 The Portugal golden visa program offers a real estate investment route to gaining residency and potential citizenship in the country and hence European citizenship.
 It was launched by the Portuguese government in 2012 to encourage investment into Portugal and has since encouraged several billion Euros in real estate investment and over 2,000 family applications each year.

 An investment of €500,000 is required in real estate in Portugal.
 The property, either residential or commercial, can be rented for income.
 Any number of properties can combine to make up the €500,000 minimum investment.
 Joint buyers can combine investments into one property.
 The property can be mortgaged for any investment exceeding the minimum.
-A lower investment amount of €350,000 is possible for properties to be renovated, however clients should be aware of the practicalities of such investment.
+A lower investment amount of €350,000 is possible for properties to be renovated.
+La Vida offer a number of projects which qualify for the reduced Golden Visa legalisation.

 The applicant needs to have made the investment prior to applying for the visa.
 Completing the property purchase takes 1 – 3 months.
 Completing the visa application then takes another few months.
 Once a property has been selected through ourselves at La Vida, the lawyers who we recommend can take care of the application process, conveyancing and legal work for the property.
 A typical application involves initial discussion with ourselves followed by a 3 or 4 day visit to view properties, meet with lawyers, open a bank account and visit immigration for biometrics.
 The application after this point can be processed within Portugal by the clients’ lawyers.
 Provided everything is done correctly at this stage the client will not need to visit again to collect the residence permits.
 Read more on our process for Portugal golden visa applicants.